aariani/GBS-preprocess-tools/README.md

 ## Run the binary code

 The binary code was created from the `GBSprep_main.py` script in the `source` folder using [PyInstaller] (http://www.pyinstaller.org/) v3.0 program on Ubuntu 14.04.4 Trusty.

+The binary code is located in the `binary` folder

 ###Prepare the environment